by Paul Tarbath

 The World Health Organisation and the United States Department of Agriculture both recommend that you should be getting 0.8g of protein per kg of body weight every day (for the average adult) which includes a good margin for safety.
 So according to this guideline, for example, if someone weighed 70kg they would need to be consuming 56g of protein from their diet every day.

 To look at it in a slightly different way, in terms of total calories consumed per day the general guideline given by many health organizations is that 10–35% of our total calories should come from protein.
-Obviously these figures (10-35% of total calories) leaves considerable room for manoeuvre and also raises the question of how much do we truly need to be healthy?
+Obviously these figures (10-35% of total calories) leaves considerable room for manoeuvre and also raises the question of how much do we truly need to be healthy

 In Professor Colin Campbell’s ground breaking book ‘The China Study’, he notes that only 5-6% of dietary protein is required to replace the protein that is regularly excreted by the human body (in the form of amino acids).
 For instance when a child is in the breast feeding stage (the most powerful stage of growth that it will experience in its entire life), the percentage of protein it will be receiving from the mother’s milk is just 6% of total calories.
 With the understanding that infants have the highest rate of growth and so the greatest need for protein why then would we as adult humans need so much more?
 As anyone can see, this is far away from the 10% – 35% of total calories often cited by health bodies (as detailed above) and much closer to the lower end of the scale which is recommended by many health professionals such as Dr John McDougall, Dr Douglas Graham (10% or less) and Professor Colin T. Campbell again less than 10%.

 In fact, the serious effects from the over-consumption of proteins has been known about for well over a century.
-In a Physiology Economy in Nutrition (dated 1905), Russell Henry Chittenden, a former President of the American Physiological Society and Professor of Physiological Chemistry at Yale, stated:
+In a Physiology Economy in Nutrition (dated 1905), Russell Henry Chittenden, a former President of the American Physiological Society and Professor of Physiological Chemistry at Yale, stated

 “Proteid (another term for protein) decomposition products are a constant menace to the well-being of the body; any quantity of proteid or albuminous food beyond the real requirements of the body may prove distinctly injurious…Further, it requires no imagination to understand the constant strain upon the liver and kidneys, to say nothing of the possible influence upon the central and peripheral parts of the nervous system, by these nitrogenous waste products which the body ordinarily gets rid of as speedily as possible.”

 Is it any wonder that so many people are now suffering from a whole host of diseases when it can be clearly seen that many are over-consuming protein on a large scale?
-Just to highlight the serious situation modern society now finds itself in with regards to the over consumption of protein, take a look at the following dietary regimes and their percentage of protein from total calories:
+Just to highlight the serious situation modern society now finds itself in with regards to the over consumption of protein, take a look at the following dietary regimes and their percentage of protein from total calorie

 - Atkins Diet 30%-70%